 Types of Trial

 Court Trial (Traffic & Code Violations): Court trials are conducted virtually by Zoom.
 If you request an in-person trial, the Court will mail notice of your trial date to you.
 If you will be represented by an attorney at the trial, your attorney must notify the Court in writing at least 10 days prior to your trial date.

 Trial by Affidavit (Traffic & Code Violations): The Court Clerk will give you an Affidavit form to complete and return to the Court.
 The Court will also request an Affidavit from the Officer(s) involved in your citation.
 Your affidavit or written statement must be returned to the Court by the due date listed on the Affidavit form, or your Trial will proceed without your statement.
 After the due date has passed, the Judge will review both Affidavits.
 The Court will notify you of the Judge's decision by mail.

 Jury Trial (Misdemeanor Cases Only): if you request a Jury Trial, the Court will notify your attorney of the trial date.
 Your case will be heard by a jury of 6 and the presiding Judge.

-Traffic & AMC Code Violation Trials are generally held on the 2nd and 4th Tuesday of each month at 1:30 pm, unless otherwise noted.
+Traffic & AMC Code Violation Trials are generally held twice per month on Tuesdays at 1:30 pm, unless otherwise noted.